MarcoValente/maddm/README.md

 you can continue with the next steps.
 Otherwise, follow the instructions in the [Installation](#installation) section before continuing.

-The test example shown above is very simple but it does not allow you to modify the parameters of your model in order to test the validity of the Dark Matter model.
+The test example shown above is very simple but it does not allow you to modify the parameters of your Dark Matter model.
-This is why you will have to proceed in two steps:
+In order to do this, you will have to proceed in two steps:

 1. Run the creation of the MadDM output where the `param_card.dat` configuration file will be created.
 You can directly modify masses and couplings of the DM sector in this file before launching the MadDM calculation.
 2. Run the MadDM calculation using the values modified inside `param_card.dat`.